Dheerajk99/calulator/README.md

-# icalulator
+# calulator

 <br>
-iCalculator is a simple web-based calculator with a user-friendly interface.
+Calculator is a simple web-based calculator with a user-friendly interface.
 It allows you to perform basic mathematical operations such as addition, subtraction, multiplication, division, and more.

 ## Features
 Addition